bbauska/Coursera-Bootstrap/readme.md

 We just learnt about the carousel component in the previous lecture.

-In this exercise, we\'re going to add in a carousel to our index.html page and in the process learn how the carousel component works.
+In this exercise, we&apos;re going to add in a carousel to our index.html page and in the process learn how the carousel component works.

-Going to index.html page, we\'ll add in a new row into the content div, as the first row in the div.
+Going to index.html page, we&apos;ll add in a new row into the content div, as the first row in the div.

-I\'ll go in and say, give div class row row-content and inside this div, we\'re going to create the carousel component.
+I&apos;ll go in and say, give div class row row-content and inside this div, we&apos;re going to create the carousel component.

-And in what\'s div I will add in the inner column div, which will contain the carousel component here.
+And in what&apos;s div I will add in the inner column div, which will contain the carousel component here.

 To add in the carousel, here I will add in the div with the ID my